How Your Typical Phuket Scuba Diving Day Trip Will Run

 You’ll have at least one hour from ending the dive until you submerge again.
 Take into consideration that you’ll be donning and doffing your kit, grabbing a bite to eat and getting a brief for the next dive, you won’t have a great deal of time.
-We do like to keep things relaxed on our boat so there’ll be nobody shouting at you to hurry up but we do have a schedule to keep so you’re co-operation is very much appreciated.
+We do like to keep things relaxed on our boat so there’ll be nobody shouting at you to hurry up but we do have a schedule to keep so your co-operation is very much appreciated.

 The Journey Home

 After you’ve finished your hopefully fantastic three dives it’s time to head back home.
 Take a shower to get rid of the salt water and then relax with a cold beer (THB 60) or a soft drink (THB 20).
 Fill out your diver logs and talk about the marine life you’ve seen.
 Our tour leader will give a final briefing when we’re about 20 minutes from the dock.
 One thing that they’ll definitely mention is to please stay off the dive deck until the staff have finished unloading the equipment bags.
 Now…for some reason divers seem to go a bit deaf when this request is announced and pile onto the dive deck as soon as we dock under a misguided conception that you’ll get home earlier – you won’t.
 Please be patient..